-At approximately 100 FTE, the College becomes one of the larger colleges within the UW (Table 7), but is still small enough where interactions among faculty, staff, and students across academic units and beyond the college are possible and are as important as those within academic units.
+At approximately 100 faculty FTE supported by GOF/DOF, the College would become one of the larger colleges within the UW (Table 7), but is still small enough where interactions among faculty, staff, and students across academic units and beyond the college are possible and are as important as those within academic units.
 This approximately 100 FTE grows to almost 190 if all sources of funding are considered (including grants and contracts) and both academic and research faculty are included.